paskettm/cs5050-paskett-matthew-assn6/doc/Analysis.md

 # Analysis
 The output graph is located in the main folder as `loglog.png`.
-According to the output given to the console from running the program, the slopes match our mathematical analysis of the algos.
+Graph from running maxN = 2**12 is located in `loglog12.png` According to the output given to the console from running the program, the slopes match our mathematical analysis of the algos.
 The 3 sub problem slope has been smaller than the 4 sub problem and high school